hashicorp/terraform-provider-kubernetes/website/docs/r/annotations.html.markdown

 * `kind` - (Required) The kind of the resource to be annotated.
 * `metadata` - (Required) Standard metadata of the resource to be annotated.
 * `annotations` - (Required) A map of annotations to apply to the resource.
+* `template_annotations` - (Required) A map of annotations to apply to the pod template within the resource.
 * `force` - (Optional) Force management of annotations if there is a conflict.
 * `field_manager` - (Optional) The name of the [field manager](https://kubernetes.io/docs/reference/using-api/server-side-apply/#field-management).
 Defaults to `Terraform`.